 Dinner table treat pots are a simple and effective distraction to keep the kids entertained while you dish dinner up!

-I folded a piece of card to make a bowl, tied with a bow and filled with chocolate coins, a candy cane, a Ferrero Rocher and a Christmas scratchcard.
+I folded a piece of card to make a bowl, tied with a bow and filled with chocolate coins, a candy cane, a Ferrero Rocher chocolate and a Christmas scratchcard (for the older kids).

 CHRISTMAS DINNER PLACE SETTING PEBBLES

-We decorated some pebbles with paint to use as place settings for Christmas dinner.
+To make personalised place settings, we decorated some pebbles with paint to use for the Christmas dinner table.
 We used acrylic paint as that’s what we had in the drawer.
-We dusted with glitter dust.
+We then dusted them with glitter for Christmas sparkle.